benshimonz/V1/README.md

 - For each assignment to the '←' entity: _at_ is an optional attribute tag - equal to the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
 - An optional condition on the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
 - A condition, an attribute tag, or both - must be presented

-LA4C filters assignments to the '←' entity - to only those for which the value of  _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - satisfy the condition.

 _**Q116:** Any person who owns horses of no more than 3 colors_